K. I. Sawyer Air Force Base: Strategic Air Command

-On 1 January 1964, SAC assumed jurisdiction of Sawyer AFB, with the 410th Bomb Wing becoming the host unit under the 4th Strategic Aerospace Division.
-K. I. Sawyer was one of three SAC bases in Michigan that operated the B-52: the others were Kincheloe AFB to the east, near Kinross, south of Sault Ste.
-Marie, and Wurtsmith AFB, in the northeast of Michigan's Lower Peninsula, near Oscoda.

-The 410th and its subordinate units' mission was to operate at full readiness, and support activities included aircraft and vehicle maintenance, bombing crew and unit training, and air refueling support.
-The wing did not deploy bomber aircraft to Southeast Asia during the Vietnam War, as the B-52H was dedicated to strategic deterrence.
-However, the tanker aircraft and aircrews participated in the "Young Tiger" TDY effort, and the bomber aircrews went through RTU (Replacement Training Unit) training to fly B-52Ds out of Andersen AFB, Guam and U-Tapao RTAFB, Thailand and were active participants in many of the notable campaigns that took place in Southeast Asia, such as Operation Arc Light.
+The 410th and its subordinate units' mission was to operate at full readiness; support activities included aircraft and vehicle maintenance, bombing crew and unit training, and air refueling support.
+The 410th did not deploy bomber aircraft to Southeast Asia during the Vietnam War, as the B-52H was dedicated to strategic deterrence.
+However, the tanker aircraft and aircrews participated in the "Young Tiger" effort, and the bomber aircrews went through RTU (Replacement Training Unit) training to fly B-52Ds out of Andersen AFB and U-Tapao Royal Thai Navy Airfield in Thailand and were active participants in many of the notable campaigns that took place in Southeast Asia, such as Operation Arc Light.

-One Sawyer KC-135A (61–0313) became famous throughout the SAC community as "the glider" when it ran out of fuel on a short final approach prior to landing at its home base after flying practice approaches at nearby Kincheloe AFB to complete requalification training.
+One Sawyer KC-135A (61–0313) became famous throughout the SAC community as "the glider" when it ran out of fuel on a short final approach prior to landing at its home base after flying practice approaches at Kincheloe AFB to complete requalification training.
 The flight crew, with the exception of the instructor pilot, bailed out when the engines went quiet.
 The instructor pilot, who remained on board, landed the aircraft just short of the runway overrun, bounced and rolled to a stop on the runway.
-The aircraft was repaired and returned to service quickly and even the crew entry door (which separated from the aircraft during bailout procedures) was returned to the USAF by a local farmer.
+The aircraft was repaired and returned to service quickly, and even the crew entry door (which separated from the aircraft during bailout procedures) was returned to the USAF by a local farmer.